Sami-a-oss/Basic-HTML/README.md

 # Basic-HTML
-This my first HTML code.
+This is my first HTML code.